 Trout fishing is a quiet sport, right?
 Enter the water quietly, make as little disturbance as possible.
 This is the right answer most of the time, but it is not the answer.

-One early, cold but clear, Spring September morning, myself and another who had joined me, were fishing the Hay Barn area on the lower Tongariro.
+One early, cold but clear, Spring September morning over 20 years ago, myself and another who had joined me, were fishing the Hay Barn area on the lower Tongariro.
 After an action packed morning, things went very quiet.
 There were fish there, we could see them.

 My fishing companion, a bloke in his late sixties came up with a wild suggestion that had worked for him in the past.